apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 This line will complement the source with a consumer function—in this example we print out the numbers to the console—and pass this little stream setup to an Actor that runs it.
-This activation is signaled by having “run” be part of the method name; there are other methods that run Akka Streams, and they all follow this pattern.
+This activation is signaled by having “run” be part of the method name; there are other methods that run Pekko Streams, and they all follow this pattern.

 When running this @scala[source in a `scala.App`]@java[program] you might notice it does not